donn-majidi/sfclubunibo-arch-fv/README.md

 - It takes as input a dataframe or a series containing the estimated model losses and calculates the optimal block-size for each column.

 Parameters:
-- x: 1-Dimensional or 2-dimensional array of input time-series.
+- `x`: 1-Dimensional or 2-dimensional array of input time-series.

 Returns:
-- pd.DataFrame containing the estimated optimal block size for each of the input series per bootstrapping algorithm ('Stationary Bootstrap', 'Circular Bootstrap', 'Moving-Blocks Bootstrap')
+- `pd.DataFrame` containing the estimated optimal block size for each of the input series per bootstrapping algorithm ('Stationary Bootstrap', 'Circular Bootstrap', 'Moving-Blocks Bootstrap')
 ```python
 from src.modules.bootstrap_params import bootstrap_block_size
 opt_bs = bootstrap_block_size(mv_qlike_loss)